thedeveloperever/optimac/README.md

 ./new-macos-versions-debloat
 ```

-*Tip*

-Replace "Downloads/macosdebloater-scripts" with the file you downloaded.
+*Note:* Replace "Downloads/macosdebloater-scripts" with the file you downloaded.

 You are all done!
 After it finishes, it will automatically reboot for you.
 You now have a debloated MacOS system!